Billy Behan

 William Behan (8 August 1911 – 12 November 1991) was an Irish footballer who played as a goalkeeper for Shelbourne, Shamrock Rovers and Manchester United during the 1930s.

 He made his Rovers debut on 8 February 1931 in a 5–1 win over Bray Unknowns at Milltown.
 In his first season, he won the FAI Cup.

-Behan signed for Manchester United in September 1933, along with fellow Irishman David Byrne - they were the first players from the south of Ireland to play for the club in over a decade.

-He made his United debut in an English Second Division home game against Bury on 3 March 1934.
+Behan signed for Manchester United from Shelbourne in September 1933.
+Along with fellow Irishman David Byrne, the two men became the first players from the south of Ireland to play for the club in over a decade.
+Behan made his United debut in an English Second Division home game against Bury on 3 March 1934.
 The following July, he briefly returned to Shelbourne before again returning to Rovers.
 Over the next two seasons, he won another FAI Cup and a League of Ireland Shield.
 His last game for the Hoops was on 23 August 1936 in a Shield win over Drumcondra.

-After his retirement as a player he became a respected referee and was in charge of the 1943 FAI Cup Final.
-He then managed Drumcondra in the 1950s where he won the FAI Cup again.
+After his retirement as a player, Behan became a referee and officiated the 1943 FAI Cup final.
+He moved into management in 1946, starting with St Patrick's C.Y.M.S. in Ringsend.
+Behan then managed Drumcondra in the 1950s where he won the FAI Cup again.

 Behan subsequently became United's chief scout in the Republic of Ireland and is credited with discovering, among others, Johnny Carey, Liam Whelan, Tony Dunne, Don Givens, Kevin Moran and Paul McGrath.
-He also served as vice chairman of the Dalkey-based Leinster Senior League team, Dalkey United and it was through this association that he discovered McGrath.
+He also attempted to organise a trial for future Irish rugby international, Tony Ward.
+In addition, Began served as vice chairman of the Dalkey-based Leinster Senior League team, Dalkey United and it was through this association that he discovered McGrath.

 Behan's father, William Sr., was one of the founder members of Shamrock Rovers.
 His brothers John and Paddy also played for Rovers.
-His son William junior kept goal for Rovers side also for a spell.
+His son kept goal for Rovers side also for a spell.
 His second cousin was Bob Fullam.

-Billy's grandson Philip Behan is the former Head of International Football at the Football Association of Ireland and is now a UEFA and FIFA Agent organising friendly international matches and tournaments around the world.

-Billy died in November 1991 at the age of 80.
+Behan died on 12 November 1991.